ronnymees/introduction_to_prototyping/docs/81_docker/README.md

 * use `docker-compose up` to deploy your container in attached mode, so you won't get your bash prompt returned.
 * use `docker-compose up -d` to deploy your container, now you get your bash prompt returned.
-* use `docker-compose up --force-recreate --build` to deploy your container and rebuild them after adjustments have been made.
+* use `docker-compose up --force-recreate --build -d` to deploy your container and rebuild them after adjustments have been made.
 * use `docker-compose ps` to see the name of the containers and status.
 * use `docker-compose down` to stop and remove the docker containers.
 * use `docker-compose down -v` to stop and remove the docker containers and volumes.